voltrondata-labs/arrowbench/README.md

 # conbench

-This R package contains tools for defining benchmarks, running them across a range of parameters, and reporting their results in a language-independent form.
+This R package contains tools for defining benchmarks, running them across a range of parameters, and reporting their results in a standardized form.
+It also contains some benchmark code for measuring performance of Apache Arrow and other projects one might compare it to.

+The purpose of the package is to provide developers with better tools for creating, parametrizing, and reproducing benchmarks across a range of library versions, variables, and machines, as well as to facilitate continuous monitoring.
+While this package could be used for microbenchmarking, it is designed specially for "macrobenchmarks": workflows that real users do with real data that take longer than microseconds to run.

+It builds on top of existing R benchmarking tools, notably the `bench` package.
+Among the features that this package adds are

+* Setup designed with parametrization in mind so you can test across a range of variables, which may not all be valid in combination
+* Isolation of benchmark runs in separate processes to prevent cross-contamination such as global environment changes and previous memory allocation
+* Tools for bootstrapping package versions and known data sources to facilitate running the same code on different machines

+# User guide

 ## Defining benchmarks

-Benchmarks are constructed by `Benchmark()`, which takes functions that handle setup, teardown, and the actual work that we want to measure.
+Benchmarks are constructed by `Benchmark()`, which takes expressions that handle setup, teardown, and the actual work that we want to measure.
 See its documentation for details, and see `read_file` and `write_file` for examples.